-Our global analysis looks at recruitment practices, geography, industry and legal frameworks using ethical audits and SEQs combined with reports by the ILO, Global Slavery Index, the US Department of State Trafficking in Persons Report, Verité, Mapelcroft, amongst others.
-We evaluate recruitment practices including use of agency, contract and temporary workers, the prominence of labour unions and the use of recruitment fees.
-The resulting Risk Map tells us where we should focus our investigation efforts.
+When completing our risk analysis of any new supplier or factory, we take into account multiple factors including recruitment practices, geography, product type and legal frameworks using ethical audits and SEQs combined with reports by the ILO, Global Slavery Index and the Business & Human Rights Resource Centre, amongst others.
+We evaluate recruitment practices including use of agency, contract, temporary and migrant workers, the prominence or lack of labour unions and the use of recruitment fees.

-When evaluating the risk of Modern Slavery, we look beyond ‘first tier’ factories (where the final product is sewn together and labels attached) to the ‘lower tiers’, including mills, weaving units, printing units, washing units and tanneries which have, historically, been audited rarely.
-We have worked on identifying these units, focusing initially on India and China which are countries with a high incidence of Modern Slavery.
-We have also pinpointed regions of high risk, such as the Tamil Nadu region in India which has issues of debt bondage for young girls.
-We have evaluated which lower tier units need to complete our SEQ and intend to extend this transparency further.
+Although we have established full visibility of our first tier sites, in order to continue assessing the risk of Modern Slavery, we must look beyond first tier factories to the lower tiers, including mills, weaving units, printing units, washing units and tanneries which have, historically, been audited rarely.
+We have started working with our top suppliers to identify these units, focusing initially on factories in India, China and Portugal which are countries with a high incidence of Modern Slavery as a result of subcontracting.
+We will be evaluating which lower tier units need to complete our SEQ and intend to extend this transparency further in the coming year.